 - As summer approaches you might like a waxy potato for salads.
 We recommend Pink Fir Apple which has an unusual nutty taste or Salad Blue if you fancy something quirky

-- Emerald is the perfect variety for baby potatoes and for growing in pots.
+- Swift is the perfect variety for baby potatoes and for growing in pots.

-There are a vast range of varieties to suit all needs.
+There is a vast range of varieties to suit all needs.
 Come and take a look at our full range next time you visit.